Submodular Order Functions and Assortment Optimization

 Let $I\in\mathcal{I}$ be an independent set such that no path in $G$ goes from one element in $I$ to another.
 Then there exists an injection from $I$ to sink vertices in $G$ such that each $e\in I$ maps into an element reachable from $e$. \end{lemma}

-\subsection{Upper Bound of 0.5}
+\section{Upper Bound of 0.5}

 The following lemma is useful in verifying the (strong) submodular order property for a given function and order.
-We use it subsequently in the proof of Theorem \ref{impossible} and again in Section \ref{sec:proofassort}.
+We use it subsequently in the proof of Theorem \ref{impossible} and again in Appendix \ref{sec:proofassort}.

 \begin{lemma} A monotone subadditive function $f$ is $\pi$ (strongly) submodular ordered if for any two sets $B\subseteq A$ and an element $i$ to the right of $A$, we have $f(i\mid A)\leq f(i\mid B)$. \end{lemma} \begin{proof}{Proof.} Strong submodular order implies $f(i\mid A)\leq f(i\mid B)$ by definition.
 To see the reverse direction, consider an arbitrary set $A$, subset $B$ of $A$, and a set $C$ such that $l_{\pi}(C)>r_{\pi}(A)$.
 Let $C=\{c_1,\cdots,c_k\}$ represent the elements of $C$ in submodular order and define subsets $C_i=\{c_1,\cdots,c_i\}$, $\forall i\in[k-1]$ and $C_0=\{\emptyset\}$.
 We are given,